varletjs/varlet/packages/varlet-ui/docs/migrationGuide.en-US.md

 - Card component renamed parts of api `height` -> `image-height`, `content` -> `floating-content`
 - Added `direction` property to Col component
 - Added `width` property to Dialog component
+- Added `useForm` and `useValidation` static methods to the Form component to provide the ability to customize form components

 ### Component style variable changes